calendar-gang/tar-heel-calendar/README.md

 1. NodeJS and NPM.
 These will handle our JavaScript dependencies.
 2. MariaDB.
 (Theoretically MySQL might work too but let's not be soulless here.)

-HeidiSQL is also recommended for viewing the MariaDB databases directly.
+HeidiSQL is also recommended for viewing the MariaDB database directly.
 It can be installed alongside MariaDB.

 The database then needs to be set up.
 Run the following in the command line to do this:
 1. `npm run create-database`